 Can Dogs Eat Eggs?

 It’s generally not recommended that dogs eat raw eggs.
-Uncooked eggs may contain bacteria such as E.coli or Salmonella, both of which can make dogs sick.
+Uncooked eggs run the risk of containing bacteria such as E.coli and Salmonella, both of which can make dogs sick.
 Additionally, Salmonellosis (a bacterial infection caused by Salmonella) can be transmitted from dogs to their humans, so giving your dog a raw egg may end up being a bad decision for the entire household!